gabricc/typescript-journey/02basics/myArrays.md

 - Using type aliases with arrays
 - Type checking for complex object arrays

+Here, we are using a custom type `User3`, and this type will be enforced when using it inside `allUsers` const.
+This means that any element we try to add to this array must have exactly the shape defined in `User3` type (a name string and an isActive boolean).
+This is particularly useful when working with complex data structures, as it helps catch errors early and ensures data consistency.

 ## 3. Multi-dimensional Arrays
 ```typescript
 const MLModels: number[][] = [